mrhunsaker/Graph_Digitizer/docs/utilities.md

 This document describes the utility functions and small helpers used across the Graph Digitizer application.
 It documents purpose, behavior, signatures, and short usage examples for each helper.
 These utilities include color parsing, coordinate transforms, file-name helpers, safe dialog helpers, and small canvas drawing helpers used by the GUI.

 > Note: Examples in this document are illustrative snippets showing how a function is typically used in the app.
 They assume `state::AppState` is available.
+>
+> This documentation and the examples are written with Windows and Linux systems in mind.
+Platform-specific guidance (for example, file chooser fallbacks and GTK runtime installation) references Windows/Linux behavior; where other platforms behave differently a generic note is given but Windows/Linux instructions are emphasized.

 ---